 It's also worth noting that many TVs only output stereo sound via optical, so to get proper Dolby Digital 5.1 your set-top box or DVD/Blu-ray player will need to do the decoding, and be connected directly to the Playbar.

 So should you by a Playbar at all?
-Well if what you’re after is simply great movie sound there are perhaps better options, such as the Yamaha YSP-2200 which offers one of the only convincing virtual surround sound experiences available.
+Well if what you’re after is simply great movie sound there are perhaps better options, such as the Yamaha YSP-2500 which offers one of the more convincing virtual surround sound experiences available.

 But if you’re looking for a simple device that will massively improve the sound from your TV (as opposed to a bona fide surround sound set-up) and give you immediate access to more music than you could ever possibly hope to listen to, only the Sonos Playbar will do.
 A fine product.